 EARU Division was established in 2014 to assist Tucker Bus Factory with the increase in metal fabrication work.
 The metal is cut to size at Tucker then transported to EARU to be assembled then transported back to Tucker to be painted and then shipped to the customers.
 They have 5 welding machines and 1 plasma cutter; also they have a drill press, bench grinder and several hand grinders.
 They currently have 8 inmates assigned to this industry, one supervisor, and one security officer.

 Why does A.C.I do what they do?
-The most prestigious position in Arkansas Correctional Industries is that of a trustee.
+The most prestigious position in Arkansas Correctional Industries is that of a Inmate.
 The goal is to help them achieve a sense of accomplishment and a marketable job skill that will allow them to be successful upon release.
 All funds generated from the revenue stream go back to the programs for upkeep and expansion.
 A.C.I. prides itself on making quality products at a reduced rate, but more importantly on training a productive member of society.